Uniform Integrality of critical values of the Rankin-Selberg $L$-function for ${\rm GL}_{n}\times {\rm GL}_{n-1}$: Main results

 \subsection{Uniform integrality of critical values}

 In this subsection we discuss the uniform integrality of the critical values of $L(s,\pi^{(n)}\times \pi^{(n-1)})$ by a cohomological method, which is the main result of the present article.
+In Section \ref{subsec:Wh_compatibility}, we introduce a condition for Whittaker functions for $\psi_+$ and $\psi_-$ to correspond to a common cusp form.
 After discussing how to choose local Whittaker functions at finite places in Section~\ref{subsec:whittvec}, we define the notion of {\em $p$-optimal Whittaker periods} in Section~\ref{subsec:WhittakerPeriods}.
 Here the explicit generator $[\pi^{(\cdot)}_\infty]_{\pm \varepsilon}$ constructed in Section~\ref{subsec:explicit_generators} and the integral structure of cohomology groups discussed in Appendix~\ref{subsec:ratint} play crucial roles.
 In Section~\ref{subsec:uniformintegrality}, we state and prove the uniform integrality result (Theorem~\ref{thm:UniformIntegrality}).